FritzGabrielPalma/MX-4101-Group-5-Pratice-of-Text-Math-and-Logical-Functions/README.md

   B.16.
 MEDIAN

--> The MEDIAN is the middle value in a group of numbers, separating the higher half of values from the lower half.
+> -> The MEDIAN is the middle value in a group of numbers, separating the higher half of values from the lower half.
+>

--> For example, in the group of values (1, 2, 3, 4, 7} the median is 3.
+> -> For example, in the group of values (1, 2, 3, 4, 7} the median is 3.
 In the dataset (1, 2, 2, 3, 4, 7) the median is 2.5
+>

-4 Facts You Should Know about Excel Median
+> 4 Facts You Should Know About Excel Median
-1. When the total number of values is odd, the Excel MEDIAN function returns the middle number in the data set.
+> 1. When the total number of values is odd, the Excel MEDIAN function returns the middle number in the data set.
 When the total number of values is even, it returns an average of the two middle numbers.
-2. Cells with zero values (0) are included in calculations.
+> 2. Cells with zero values (0) are included in the calculations.
-3. Empty cells as well as cells containing text and logical values are ignored.
+> 3. Empty cells as well as cells containing text and logical values are ignored.
-4. The logical values of TRUE and FALSE typed directly in the MEDIAN function's arguments are counted.
+> 4. The logical values of TRUE and FALSE typed directly in the MEDIAN function's arguments are counted.
 For example, the formula MEDIAN(FALSE, TRUE,2,3,4) returns 2, which is the median of the numbers (0, 1, 2, 3, 4).

 𝑺𝒚𝒏𝒕𝒂𝒙